Preparatory Enrollment Program

 The Preparatory Enrollment Program celebrates a rich history of over 40 years on the Rhode Island College Campus preparing and supporting first-generation and low-income students in their pursuit of college graduation.
 The program began as administrators recognized the importance of engaging and mentoring students in their transition to college life.
 The benefit of the PEP program can be seen in the successes of program alumni.

-In alignment with the mission of Rhode Island College, the Preparatory Enrollment Program will provide educational access and academic opportunity to underrepresented populations in higher education to graduate a diversified group of students prepared for success and leadership in the professional realm.
+In alignment with the mission of Rhode Island College, the Preparatory Enrollment Program will provide educational access and opportunity to underrepresented populations at Rhode Island College with the goal of graduating a diverse group of students prepared for success and leadership in the professional realm.

 Questions about the Preparatory Enrollment Program at Rhode Island College